 Suppose we need to combine two tables that display the loan portfolio and the collateral portfolio:

 We can start using the VLOOKUP function to combine each individual column, but if our tables have an extremely large number of rows and columns, this exercise can turn into a real pain.
-However, there is a fairly simple way out of this situation, since Excel has two excellent functions, INDEX and MATCH from the category References and arrays (Lookup and Reference), which in a pair work as 2D VLOOKUP.
+However, there is a rather simple way out of this situation, since Excel has two excellent functions, INDEX and MATCH from the category References and arrays

 Okay, so what do we need to do to quickly join the two tables?
 Let's start by copying the header of the second table (the one we will join) and paste it next to the header of the first table.
-According to the name of the cap, the MATCH function will give us the serial number of the column, and according to the agreement number - the serial number of the line we need.
+By the name of the cap, the function MATCH will give us the serial number of the column, and according to the transaction number - the serial number of the line we need.

 In fact, we want to find the value of a cell from the intersection of a particular row and column in a table.
 For clarity, let's divide the task into three stages:

-So, combining all of the above into one formula, we get the following formula for cell F14:
+So, combining all of the above into one formula, we get for the cell F14 the following formula:

 =INDEX(J2:M18; MATCH(A14; K2:K18; 0); MATCH(F1; J1:M1; 0))

 That way, by stretching our formula over the entire range, we'll correctly attach the extra fields.
-It is also necessary to pay attention that when stretching the formula, we need to fix the ranges with a dollar sign ($) (for fixing, you can use the F4 key), for searching by the cap, we fix only the line (F$1 ), for searching by transaction numbers - only column ($A14 ).
+You also need to pay attention that when stretching the formula, we need to fix the ranges with a dollar sign ($) (for fixing, you can use the F4 key), for searching by cap, fix only the line ( F$1 ), for searching by transaction numbers - only column ( $A14 ).

 Let's slightly modify the previous example and suppose that we have similar tables, but their headers are combined, so the MATCH function will not help us to correctly determine the serial number of the column.